 The Blue Mountains rise up in a delightful show of velvet forests and lush, dipping valleys.
-They makeup one of the best-loved parts of Australia, and bring visitors a range of unique attractions to enjoy in the vicinity.
+They makeup one of the best-loved parts of Australia and bring visitors a range of unique attractions to enjoy in the vicinity.
 If you’ve explored the bustling metropolis of Sydney and are looking for an escape from city life, head to the Blue Mountains to experience the raw beauty of this natural environment.

 Perhaps the biggest draw of the area is the Three Sisters, a spectacular natural monument that can be found at Echo Point Katoomba.
 In 2000, it was listed as a world heritage site along with the entire Blue Mountain area due to its ancient fossils and plant life.
 Every year, millions of tourists venture to see this unique structure and learn more about its fascinating cultural heritage.
 Venture just 2 hours outside of the city of Sydney and you’ll be transported to a world of charming towns, picturesque waterfalls and ancient artefacts.

 How the Three Sisters Were Formed